pdgilbert/eg_stm_hal/README.md

 ```
 cargo  run --target $TARGET --features $MCU --example xxx
 ```
-Assumes you have set up a runner in `.cargo/config` as mentioned below in [Misc Install Notes](#misc-install-notes).
+This assumes you have set up a runner in `.cargo/config` as mentioned below in [Misc Install Notes](#misc-install-notes).
 If all works then gdb will load the example and stop at the first breakpoint.
 Use
 ```